 … and it’s ready to eat! (check the full recipe below)

-I know that the idea of preparing something for 48 hours sounds scary but there’s very little work involved on your part: acid does all the work for you.
+I know that the idea of preparing something for three days sounds scary but there’s very little work involved on your part: acid does all the work for you.
 By the way, the whey that you separate from cheese is edible too, you can use it to make delicious crepes!

 The “Nobody’s Got Time For That” Tvorog Recipe

 The name is pretty self-explanatory.
-Although the recipe above is unpretentious, it might be hard to keep your mind on something like cottage cheese for 48 hours.
+Although the recipe above is unpretentious, it might be hard to keep your mind on something like cottage cheese for three days.
 Or, maybe, the craving is so bad you absolutely, no questions asked, must have tvorog right this minute!
 There’s a way to make it which will only take 30 minutes of your precious time.

 The Science Behind Making Russian Tvorog